Bryan Reynolds Player Props: Pirates vs. Blue Jays

-The Pittsburgh Pirates, including Bryan Reynolds (.417 batting average in his past 10 games), take on starter Jose Berrios and the Toronto Blue Jays at PNC Park, Saturday at 6:35 PM ET.
+Bryan Reynolds -- hitting .378 in his past 10 games -- will be in action for the Pittsburgh Pirates versus the Toronto Blue Jays, with Yusei Kikuchi on the hill, on May 7 at 1:35 PM ET.

-In his last appearance, he went 1-for-4 with a double against the Blue Jays.
+In his last game he had a one-hit showing (1-for-4) against the Blue Jays.

 Bryan Reynolds Game Info & Props vs. the Blue Jays